 We do note however that some composite posts featuring plastic may have overcome the above.
 One partial solution is the plastic (usual HDPE) covered timber post similar to that sold by Woodshield.
 These plastic coated timbers posts have the advantage of never needing painting, but the timber core provides the strength and something for the screws and fittings to really grip into.
 Other posts that are solid, generally made from recyled polymers, like Plasmar, are strong enough for interim posts atleast.

-We currently sell a range of composite posts to compliment our horse fence rail, Horse Fence Posts.
+We currently sell a range of composite posts to compliment our horse fence rail, Horse Fencing Posts.

 With all Plastic posts we recommend close inspection of any end caps that are required.
 The strength of the post can be

 compromised is these are not fitted securely and they form a pivotal part of the post itself.

 The information provided is a suggestion only.
 This information is general only and it is up to the individual to ensure they use the correct fencing method suitable to their situation.
 Acacia Products will not assume responsibility for design choice by the installer.
 If unsure it is recommended that the owner of the property seek further advice through an approved Fencing Contractor.
 The views described in this article are of the individual and not the company.
 Always seek specific advice and consider you application carefully.